HemantJaiman/kaggle_Diabetic-retinopathy-Detection/README.md

 Time Complexity: O(N log X)

-   -N is the number of records in the dataset.
+- N is the number of records in the dataset.
-   -X is the desired number of top values to retrieve.
+- X is the desired number of top values to retrieve.
-   -The code iterates through the dataset once, performing heap operations that take logarithmic time.
+- The code iterates through the dataset once, performing heap operations that take logarithmic time.
-   -Memory Complexity: O(X)
+- Memory Complexity: O(X)

 The code uses a min-heap of size X to store the top X values.